MominZaid001/mominzaid.github.io/README.md

-Do visit my website and mail or message me if you want to hire me :).
+Do visit my website and mail me or message me if you want to hire me :).
 ```